polarityio/rapid7-attackerkb/README.md

 The maximum number of API search results that will be displayed in the Polarity Overlay window.
 (Default: 5)

-### Only Search Publicly known CVE's
+### Only Search Publicly known CVEs

-If checked, Polarity will only search for publically known CVE's.
+If checked, Polarity will only search for publicly known CVEs.

 ### Max Concurrent Search Requests